 top of page

 I'm the first one to say that doing things for other people without expecting anything in return is not only noble, but healthy.
-Using our kindness and empathy in such a way not only blesses others, but it truly makes us happy in return so everyone benefits from it.
-However, it is one thing when we are kind and courteous to complete strangers without expecting anything, but something completely different when we give, and give, and give to those we have relationships with, and never, or rarely, get anything in return.
+Using our kindness and empathy in such a way not only blesses others, but it truly brings joy in return so everyone benefits.
+However, it's one thing when we are kind and courteous to complete strangers without expecting anything, but something completely different when we give, and give, and give to those we are in relationships with, and never, or rarely, get anything in return.

 So, with that in mind, now might be a good time to re-evaluate our relationships.
 Think about which relationships are reciprocated, and which ones might need some work.
-For those relationships that need some help it's okay to have a conversation with that person explaining how you feel and what needs to change in order for the relationship to continue.
+For those relationships that need help it's helpful to have a conversation with that person explaining how you feel and what needs to change in order for the relationship to continue.
 It may be that this person hadn't even realized there's a problem and is more than happy to make some changes.
-However, some may not think there's a problem, or may be unwilling to change.
-In these cases it's perfectly fine to end the relationship if possible, or create some strong boundaries so that you can protect your own mental health and well being.
-I'm finding that the more I cut ties with those who don't reciprocate, and look for those that do, the more I find who I'm looking for and the love and support goes both ways in the relationship.
-And, in the end, aren't these the types of people we want to spend our lives with.
-Life is too short to spend it with any other kind!
+However, some people might not care that they're stepping all over you to get their own needs met and may be unwilling to change.
+In these cases it's best to let go and move on.
+By doing this you'll open the door to letting the right people in... people who know how to respect you and your boundaries because they have, and respect, them too.

 Comments